 6. Don’t Include Content That’s Irrelevant

-Irrelevant content can confuse readers and detract from the quality of content, so make sure you stay on track.
-Don’t add content for the sake of increasing the word count – focus on adding value!
+Irrelevant content can confuse readers and detract from the quality of your content, so make sure you stay on track.
+Don’t add content for the sake of increasing the word count—focus on adding value!

 7. Don’t Overuse Keywords

-Including too many keywords can lead to keyword stuffing, which can hurt your content’s ranking in search engine results pages (SERPs) and put your readers off too.
+Including too many keywords can lead to keyword stuffing, which can hurt your content’s rankings in search results and put your readers off too.
 There’s no hard limit to abide by here, but the general rule is to not include keywords unless you can do so in a natural way.

 8. Don’t Use A Monotonous Writing Style